Requisition ID: 164931

 Opportunity Type: Permanent

 Estimated Annual Salary: 350,000 - 400,000

 Type of Remuneration: AFP - Academic Funding Plan

 Site Visit & Reallocation Allowance Programs: Relocation Program; Site Visit Program

 About the Opportunity

-The Department of Psychiatry at Dalhousie University is recruiting for a part time or full time psychiatrist for Nova Scotia Health’s (NSH) Central Zone Community Mental Health and Addictions (CMHA) Program.
+The Department of Psychiatry at Dalhousie University is recruiting for a substantive full-time psychiatrist for Nova Scotia Health’s (NSH) Central Zone Community Mental Health and Addictions (CMHA) Program.